- About Us

 A utility knife with a sharp blade can also be used for straight cuts on the tiles.
 Measure and mark the tile where the cut must be made with a marker on the protective film.
 Using a straight edge, score along the entire tile using a utility knife.
 Carefully make a few passes with a bit more pressure each pass.
 Bend back and forth until tile separates.

 Soap, water and soft cloth.
 A glass cleaner or grease cutter can also be used.

-Aspect should be treated like any other tile.
+We offer peel and stick edge trims in 9 colors.
+Otherwise, Aspect should be treated like any other tile.
 Clear or colored caulk is a good option.
 Caulk can be painted to match wall color if preferred.
 Wood, plastic or other types of trim also work well depending on your preference and abilities.

 These applications are not recommended, as the rubbing could potentially scratch the surface of the tile.

 Aspect tiles and panels will last well-beyond the lifetime of your kitchen, bath or wall project.
 The tiles and panels are virtually indestructible under normal use.

 Not easily, but it can be scratched like any coated metal surface.